Inheritance Welfare Liberals — The Effluent of Generational Wealth and Privilege

 The most influential inheritance welfare politician of the 20th century was Franklin Delano Roosevelt, who seeded the so-called “Great Society” and the modern welfare state, effectively enslaving generations of poor people.

-Of course, it’s not a universal truth that all who inherit wealth and opportunity are condemned to a welfare mentality.
+Of course, it’s not a universal truth that all who inherit wealth and opportunity are locked into a welfare mentality.
 In some cases, the first generation has inspired the succeeding generation to work hard — to invest their lives rather than spend their lives.

 I should note that generational welfare-inheritance influencers are not always leftist protagonists.
 Some also form the core of establishment Republicans.
 The common denominator between wealthy leftists and establishment Republicans is that both groups are very disconnected from the bedrock grassroots Americans upon whom they’re utterly dependent for their existence.